samuelt1/angular-problem/README.md

 This is a very simple angular demonstration

-run angular with the command `ng s --prod` and look at the browser.
+run angular with the command `ng s --prod` or `ng s -aot` and look at the browser.

 open a terminal to see that the url contains `undefined`